th-we/deskflow-wiki/Contributing.md

 # Getting started

 Deskflow is an open source project, so we welcome contributions.
+You may work any an Issues you want to.
+We do not assign issues to non members so please do not ask to be assigned an issue before working on it.
+If an issue you want to work on is assigned to someone you should ask them if they are still working on it before working on your own fix.

 - A great place to start is by solving issues labelled:
   [![Good first issues](https://img.shields.io/github/issues/deskflow/deskflow/good%20first%20issue?label=good%20first%20issues&color=%2344cc11
 )](https://github.com/deskflow/deskflow/labels/good%20first%20issue)